The geyacc declarations subsection of a geyacc grammar defines the symbols used in formulating the grammar.

 It is generally best, however, to let geyacc choose the numeric codes for all token types.
-Geyacc will automatically select codes that don't conflict with each other or with ASCII characters.
+Geyacc will automatically select codes that don't conflict with each other or with character codes.

-In the event of multiple types for semantic values, the syntax of %token may be extended to include the Eiffel type alternative (possibly an anchored type) delimited by angle-brackets:
+When the type of semantic values needs to be specified (when it's different from the default detachable ANY), the syntax of %token may be extended to include the Eiffel type alternative (possibly an anchored type) delimited by angle-brackets:

 %token <INTEGER> NUM -- Define token NUM of type INTEGER %token <STRING> NAME -- Define token NAME of type STRING %token <like token> DIGIT -- Define token DIGIT of type like token

 All tokens specified in the same %token declaration will have the same value type.

 A literal string token can be associated with a token type name by writing the literal string at the end of a %token declaration which declares the name.
 For example:

 %token LE "<=" %token <OPERATOR> ASSIGN 310 ":="

 Once the literal string has been associated with the token name, you can use them interchangeably in the grammar rules.
 Note that literal strings may contain Unicode characters.